 funds that he used to extravagantly refurbish, buy works of art and valuable books for the extensive library and also further renovate and extend the Great

-Fortunately, Vale Royal Abbey is now listed under the Planning (Listed Buildings and Conservation Areas) Act 1990 as amended, for its special architectural or historic interest, read more about the history of Vale Royal.
+Fortunately, Vale Royal Abbey is now listed under the Planning (Listed Buildings and Conservation Areas) Act 1990, for its special architectural and historic interest, read more about the history of Vale Royal.
 This photograph taken about 1906 displays the magnificent south front of the Vale Royal House, click here.
-Cheshire Council currently has some interesting photos of Vale Royal and the family rooms (46 on record) when inhabited by the Cholmondeley family, dates are unknown but thought to be about 1900.
+Cheshire Council currently has some interesting photos of Vale Royal Abbey and the family rooms (56 on record) when inhabited by the Cholmondeley family, dates are unknown but thought to be about 1900.
 Click here.
-(Some photographs have been definitely dated after Vale Royal was occupied by the new tenant Robert Dempster about 1907-1910) Read also this comprehensive report by renowned local Cheshire historian Tony Bostock, regarding how the Holcroft family came into possession of the Vale Royal Abbey & Estate in 1538, click here.
+(Some photographs have been definitely dated after Vale Royal Abbey was occupied by the new tenant Robert Dempster of Manchester about 1907-1910) Read also this comprehensive report by renowned local Cheshire historian Tony Bostock, regarding how the Holcroft family came into possession of the Vale Royal Abbey & Estate in 1538, click here.
 And later records show the Holford family purchased Vale Royal Estate from the Holcroft family or the Crown and reveal how it was eventually sold to Lady Mary Cholmondeley (nee Holford) in 1615.
 Read more.
 See also an extract from the book "Prophecy & Revolution Settlement" related to this new ownership by Lady Mary Cholmondeley, click here.
 A valuable source to research is this book by R M Bevan "Tales of Old Delamere Forest".

 Contact our office if you can't locate a copy.

 We also recommend reading this brilliant new book by renowned Cheshire historian Tony Bostock, titled, 'A DAMNABLE AND SINISTER REGIME': Vale Royal Abbey, 1260 - 1538.